Low Light Night Portraits

 Outrageous Low Light Night Portraits!

-Have you ever thought of illuminated car interiors for portraits … or a background of city lights … or the lights of a small Victorian mining town … I absolutely love low light night portraits.
-Portraits with a vibrant natural sunset have always been a favorite.
+Have you ever thought of illuminated car interiors for portraits … or a background of city lights or maybe even carnival light… or the lights of a small Victorian mining town … I absolutely love low light night portraits.
+Low Light Portraits with a vibrant natural sunset have always been a favorite.
 Whatever low-light situation you can dream up … We can do that!
-We’ve even shot portraits inside an old gold mine.
+We’ve even shot portraits inside of an old gold mine.

 Portraits aren’t limited to daytime only.
 It has always been possible to take photographs in near total darkness but modern technology has made it much easier.
 I’m not scared of the dark.
 Nothing’s off-limits.
 My lighting systems can handle almost any situation.
 Some of the most amazing wedding shots are night shots.